Global Evangelism -- Strategy and methodology

 In this fourth week, we turn to the issues of strategy and methods.

 Let's define strategy.
 (Side note: don't you love how teachers always like to define words?)
 Strategy deals with the big-picture parts of answering the questions of "where" and "how" in world evangelism.
 Strategy's Greek roots are in words that mean "general" or "commander."
 So, the word has come to us from military vocabulary.
 Strategy has to do with the overall management of resources.
 It's something different from methods.
-Strategy is, in fact, what needs to be done at the big-picture level before tactics are even talked about.
+Strategy needs to be done at the big-picture level before tactics are even discussed.
 Methods are how strategy gets played out in the trenches.

 Question: "I've already peeked into the book.
 There's a lot of statistical stuff in there this week.
 I get dizzy just thinking about statistics."